How to make the perfect V60 Coffee

 - v60 dripper and filter papers.

-You can use a gooseneck pouring kettle if you have one, but they are by no means necessary in producing a great cup of coffee.
-We want the water to be just off the boil, so around 94 degrees, if you're just using the kettle - pop the lid and maybe wait 30 seconds and then you'll be sweet.
+1. We want the water to be just off the boil, so around 94 degrees, if you're just using the kettle - pop the lid and wait 30 seconds.

-OK, so now we're at 30 seconds and we're going to do our second pour in our circular motion to get us up to 150g and then wait again, and as the coffee is starting to recede and draw down, you can go ahead with your third pour.
-You want to keep your eyes on it and as it starts to recede down, then you want to bring your water level up to 200g in total.
+6. As the coffee is starting to recede and draw down, you can go ahead with your third pour.
+You want to bring your water level up to 200g in total.

 Frequently asked questions